Board discusses budget priorities

-Doing more on teacher compensation and pay for at-will employees was the top concern as the Ector County ISD board of trustees discussed budget priorities during a workshop Tuesday.
+Doing more on teacher compensation and pay for at-will employees — such as bus drivers and janitors — was the top concern as the Ector County ISD board of trustees discussed budget priorities during a workshop Tuesday.

+Superintendent Scott Muri said the budget building process really started with Tuesday’s discussion.

+Trustees Carol Gregg and Nelson Minyard were not in attendance.
+Board members expressed an interest in developing a plan for strategic staffing and compensation that rewards outstanding teacher leaders/mentors on campuses.
+They agreed this is something that would take a lot of work and a lot of time to build, the board recap said.

 Board Vice President Delma Abalos said she wants to make sure the district is competitive as far as pay in the workforce.